sartorlab/mint/README.md

 | **No mc peak**	| hmc			| No methylation| No methylation|
 | **No signal**		| hmc			| No methylation| Unlassifiable	|

-The results of sample classifications go in `test_hybrid/classifications/sample` and are in `.bed` format which include colors for visualization in the UCSC Genome Browser.
-The `bed` files are then compressed into `bigBed` and are located in `test_hybrid/test_hybrid_hub/hg19`.
+The sample classifications go in `test_hybrid/classifications/sample` as `.bed` files which include colors for visualization in the UCSC Genome Browser.
+The `.bed` files are then compressed into `bigBed` and are located in `test_hybrid/test_hybrid_hub/hg19`.

 ##### Comparison classification

 Comparison classifications are done when data is available measuring 5mc + 5hmc (WGBS, RRBS, etc.) and 5hmc (hMeDIP-seq, hMeSeal, etc.), or 5mc (MeDIP-seq, etc.) and 5hmc (hMeDIP-seq, etc.), and there are groups of samples compared against each other for differential methylation (DM).
 The inputs into the classifier are sites/regions of 5mc + 5hmc DM and regions of 5hmc DM or regions of 5mc DM and 5hmc DM.
-The table below determines how a region or site is classified after integrating the data.
+The tables below determine how the data is integrated into classifications.

 Hybrid comparison classification: